henry132109/Cyber-Apocalypse-CTF-2022-WriteUp/Web/Mutation Lab.md

 < '{"username":"test"}'
 ```

-Usually cookies will store the expiry date and other details as well, but since this is a CTF, we can impersonate admin with the leaked key.
+Usually cookies will store the expiry date, and an additional store will be used at server-side as well, but since this is a CTF, we can impersonate admin with the leaked key.
 I re-created the environment and created the admin session cookie.
 ```
 const express      = require('express');
 const session      = require('cookie-session');